coaxial/coverall/README.md

 The hash is based on the source tex files' code, this allows for a new archive to be uploaded and a new short link to be generated should I update the contents.
 Appending the hash in the archive's name mitigates the probability of success for fishing around and hitting a valid URL.
-It is somewhat security by obscurity but it trumps protecting the archive with a password that would make it harder to use from a paper letter in my opinion.
+It is somewhat security by obscurity but it trumps protecting the archive with a password, which would make it harder to use from a paper letter in my opinion.

+##### `Package#make`

+This method compiles the tex files to PDF and merges all the documents into one.
+I implemented the merge feature so the files are easier to organize for printing with one package all consolidated under one PDF file.

 ## Testing

 Run the gulp task `gulp test` to run the test suite.
 To see test coverage and run the test suite: `gulp cov`.

+Tests use [nock](github.com/pgte/nock) for mocking the Bitly API.
+There should be no need to update fixtures as Bitly's API is versioned.

 ## License